Helpico/Helpico/README.md

-# Maksym Dudyk
-### Author of the "Therapeutic Education" Approach
+# "Therapeutic Education" Initiative for Ukraine
+### Bridging the immense gap between psychological trauma and educational recovery.

 <p align="left">
   <img width="497" height="284" alt="image" src="https://github.com/user-attachments/assets/38a75af5-e630-41a5-957a-6de07b6c8ec7" />
 </p>

-My work is driven by a single, urgent mission: to build digital-first solutions that help children heal through learning.
-As a Ukrainian educator, developer, and father, I have dedicated my work to bridging the immense gap between psychological trauma and educational recovery.
-This is the home of the **Therapeutic Education Initiative**.

 ## A Crisis Ukraine Was Never Prepared For
 Ukraine is facing a challenge its teachers and parents have never encountered on this scale.
 It is a profound, dual crisis where: